Quebec solidaire victory a defeat for 'politics of division,' says Nadeau-Dubois

 -

-Mother optimistic for useful recommendations at coroner's inquest into woman's death inside N.B. psychiatric unit
+Mother optimistic for useful recommendations at coroner's inquest into daughter's death inside N.B. psychiatric unit

 A New Brunswick mother believes an ongoing coroner’s inquest examining how her daughter was able to take her own life within a hospital’s psychiatric unit is proceeding toward useful recommendations.